amphp/socket/docs/client.md

  * Asynchronously establish a socket connection to the specified URI.
  *
  * @param string                 $uri URI in scheme://host:port format.
 TCP is assumed if no scheme is present.
- * @param ConnectContext         $socketContext Socket connect context to use when connecting.
+ * @param ConnectContext|null    $socketContext Socket connect context to use when connecting.
  * @param CancellationToken|null $token
  *
  * @return Promise<\Amp\Socket\EncryptableSocket>